anurag-jaiswal-aj/Quiz-App/README.md

 Overview:
 Day 3 of the #30Days30Projects challenge brought forth an Interactive Quiz App.
-This project, built with HTML, CSS, and JavaScript, aims to engage users with dynamic quiz questions and real-time score tracking.
+This project, built with HTML, CSS, and JavaScript, aims to engage users with quiz questions and real-time score tracking.

 Features:
 User-friendly Interface: HTML and CSS for an aesthetically pleasing experience.